Skip to content

 A different stash server can be configured as a scraping source.
 This action applies only to performerByName, performerByFragment, and sceneByFragment types.
 This action requires that the top-level stashServer field is configured.

 stashServer contains a single url field for the remote stash server.
 The username and password can be embedded in this string using username:password@host.
+Alternatively, the apiKey field can be used to authenticate with the remote stash server.

 An example stash scrape configuration is below: